LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 ```
 For further details on how to use gmx trjconv the user is referred to the GROMACS <a href="https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-trjconv.html">documentation</a> for the topic.
 </p>
 In both cases, the molecule of interest to obtain the self-diffusion coefficient must be carefully specified.
 Only one type of molecule can be studied at a time.
+The user will have to specify the molecule for GROMACS after entering these codes.
 </p>
-In order to obtain a compact file from the trajectories of the center of mass of the molecules, an additional code is needed: cmass.c.
+In order to obtain a compact file from the trajectories of the center of mass of the molecules, an additional code (available to download) is needed: cmass.c.
 We have built the code using the following command line:
 </p>

 ```console